Go Racing at

 Ticket Options

-There are three enclosures at York, the County Stand, Grandstand and Paddock and Clocktower Enclosure.
+York Racecourse offers three distinct admission enclosures: the County Stand, Grandstand and Paddock, and the Clocktower Enclosure.

-The Grandstand and Paddock is the largest enclosure.
-There’s trackside viewing, good food to go options and access to the Parade Ring, Pre-Parade Ring and the Main Betting Ring.
+The Grandstand and Paddock is the largest enclosure, offering trackside views, a wide selection of food options, and access to the Parade Ring, Pre-Parade Ring, and Main Betting Ring.

-Accompanied under 18’s race free and concession rates are available.
+Under 18s go free when accompanied, and concession rates are available.

 The Racecourse Experience